Best daily deals

 150-300Hz frequencies will sound much quieter with the Bose QC Earbuds than the Sony WF-1000XM4.

 The Sony WF-1000XM4 is better at blocking out ambient noise than pretty much any other in-ears we’ve tested so far.
-The memory foam ear tips provide an incredible seal for passive isolation, effectively blocking out or reducing incidental noise like coworkers chattering, and the gabble of a subway platform or city street.
+The memory foam ear tips provide an incredible seal for passive isolation, effectively blocking out or reducing incidental noise like coworkers chattering and the gabble of a subway platform or city street.
 It does this better than the Bose QC Earbuds.
 When you turn the ANC on, droning sounds from 50Hz and higher will sound roughly one-quarter to one-sixteenth as loud.

-For drowning out ambient sounds, the Bose QuietComfort Earbuds also gets the job done very well.
+For drowning out ambient sounds, the Bose QuietComfort Earbuds also get the job done very well.
 Bose’s earbuds do more to affect low-frequency sounds, though with less consistency than Sony’s.
 The silicone tips don’t block out as much incidental noise, although they do allow for better hearing in transparency modes.

 You can’t go wrong with either headset, and it depends on what kind of noise you want to block out more.
 Both sets of earbuds allow you to set the amount of ANC within the software or with the touch controls.